AckeeCZ/ios-cookbook/BestPractices.md

 ## Version Control

-We use git and gitlab.
+We use [Git](https://git-scm.com) and [GitLab](https://about.gitlab.com).
 We follow [feature branch workflow](https://confluence.atlassian.com/bitbucket/workflow-for-git-feature-branching-814201830.html) for development with merge requests.
 We have `master` branch where lays production code.
 In `development` branch we keep *current* development version of the app.

 ### Branching
 For every fix or feature you have to create separate branch.
 When you are done you create merge request.

 ### Naming
 Name branches with meaningful names which describes what you are trying to do there.
-When more developers are on the project prefix the name with your initials e.g. `dv/fix-login-action`
+When more developers are on the project prefix the name with your initials e.g. `dv/fix-login-action`.

 ### Merge Requests
 On every project we do merge requests.
 If there are 2 developers on project they do cross merge requests.
 If there is less or more developers you can do round robin assignment within a team.
 Everyone creates MR even senior developer can assign MR to junior on his project. <!--Why?
 [Here is the explanation]() -->

-- Always choose destination branch the one from which you originally branched!
+- Always choose destination branch the one from which you originally branched‼️
 - Only `development` branch could be merged into `master` 💀

 ### Code review
-Codereview is done in gitlab.
+Code review is done in [GitLab](https://about.gitlab.com).
 There are 4 levels of reviewer's anger:

 | emoji | shortcut          | meaning                                                                                      | merged |   |
 |--------|-------------------|----------------------------------------------------------------------------------------------|--------|---|